 The analysis assumes the cost per amount of fish landed is the most accurate way to represent the potential industry costs for monitoring.
-Because no Federal portside sampling program exists for the midwater trawl fleet, industry cost responsibilities associated with a portside sampling program for the midwater trawl fleet were difficult to estimate.
+Because no Federal portside sampling program exists for the midwater trawl fleet, industry cost responsibilities

 The average cost per pound of groundfish landed for the Northeast Multispecies dockside monitoring program ranged from \$0.01 - \$0.12 per pound for all sectors.
 The average cost per pound landed per trip is inversely related to the average pounds landed - that is, trips that land larger amounts are less expensive to monitor than trips that land smaller amounts.
 Larger trips are less expensive to monitor because they typically land in principle ports with a dedicated monitor, therefore, there are no additional costs for monitors to travel to offload locations.